hyperbard/hyperbard/README.md

 in the `graphics` folder.
 Fig. 9 itself, for example, will be stored as `romeo-and-juliet_hg_ranking_parallel_coordinates.pdf`.

-(Similar to the previous visualisations, all of these plots only incorporate *named characters*.)
+(Similar to the previous visualizations, all of these plots only incorporate *named characters*.)